samhedin/rustdoc-to-org/README.md

 ## Misc
 I use it with [Helm ag](https://github.com/bridgesense/emacs-helm-ag):
 * Install ripgrep
-* Change the first argument to `helm-ag` to whatever outdir you used when running `batch_convert.sh`.
+* In the snippet below, change the first argument to `helm-ag` to whatever outdir you used when running `batch_convert.sh`.
 ``` emacs-lisp
 (defun search-rustdoc (search-term)
 "Search directory for SEARCH-TERM.